xieyaoyue/tp/docs/UserGuide.md

 `repay -n Johnny -s SGD 5.0 -t 2020-12-02` → stores the information that you need to repay SGD 5.0 to Johnny before 2020-12-02

-Feature below shows an example for Inputting Repayment Information feature: <br>
+Figure below shows an example for Inputting Repayment Information feature: <br>

 ![Example for Inputting Repayment Information](images/RepayExample.png)